black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 55
 Just like array values, object properties are separated by a comma.
 Add a comma after your name property and add a button text property with the value of an empty array.

+# Step 56
+Give your empty button text array three string elements.
+Use the three strings being assigned to the button innerText properties in the goTown function.
+Remember that array values are separated by commas.